symbol-mind/symbol-mind-promo/README.md

 The **Symbol OS** is an **artifact from that other branch of possibility**, reimagined in our present time.

 Its filesystem resembles a hierarchical database.
-Its editor reveals documents as living symbolic pages.
+Its user interface reveals documents as living symbolic pages.
 Its shell speaks not in commands, but in computing frames.

 It is not a retro-OS, nor a modern one.
 It is a visitor from another lineage, where **clarity of meaning guided design more than appearances ever did**.